-Eat, Nurture, Live, Glam!
+Eat, Nurture.
+Live, Glam!

-These four words form the mantra of MAED, an inclusive, accessible and diverse space for all women on a journey to encounter each day mindfully, with balance, moderation and beauty.
+This is MAED's mantra.
+MAED is an inclusive, accessible and diverse space for all women on a journey to encounter each day mindfully, with balance, moderation and beauty.
 Whether you’re from one place or — like us — you’re a little bit of this and a little bit of that, whether superfoods are new to you or you’re a seasoned almond-milk maker, whether you run in sneakers or stilettos, you’ll find natural and alternative choices that improve your wellbeing.
 From style to practices to products, our discoveries encourage you to create change as you see fit.

 The literal combination of our founder Denise Vasi’s daughter’s middle name (Mae) and Denise’s own nickname (D), MAED is also a nod to what makes a woman feel like she’s truly “made” it.
 It isn’t living a perfect life or being a perfect woman.
 It’s being healthy and staying true to your values.
 In short: It’s being the best version of yourself that you can be.

 Hey!
 Hey!
 Hey!
 I’m the founder and editor in chief of MAED.
 In a certain sense, my path to MAED began at the age of 12, when I signed with Ford Models and began appearing in magazines, like Elle and Marie Claire, and campaigns for global fashion and beauty brands.
 After transitioning to acting, I relocated from my native Brooklyn to Los Angeles, where I worked in film and television, including starring as Raquel in VH1’s “Single Ladies.”
 Two seasons into the series, I became pregnant.
 My daughter was born in February of 2015.
 The experience completely flipped the script.